-Some cats snore.
+Do cats snore?
+And if cats do snore, is cat snoring something to worry about?
+The short answer is that some cats snore.
 For many, nothing is wrong.
-However, snoring can be a sign of trouble.
+However, some cat snoring can be a sign of trouble.

-Persians and other short-nosed individuals are the most likely snorers in the feline world.
+Persians and other short-nosed, flat-faced or brachycephalic breeds are the usual culprits of cat snoring in the feline world.
 As humans have bred them to have shorter noses, the tissues in the upper airways have become unnaturally tortuous.
 When air moves through the convoluted tissues, vibration and snoring are common.
 In extreme cases, audible breathing noises might even occur while awake.
-Although snoring while awake is essentially standard in bulldogs, it's not as common in cats -- and that's a good thing, because snoring while awake sometimes can be linked to breathing difficulties.
+Although snoring while awake is essentially standard in Bulldogs, it’s not as common in cats — and that’s a good thing, because snoring while awake sometimes can be linked to breathing difficulties.

 In some instances, snoring can be a sign of a health problem.
 The most basic and common health issue that leads to snoring is being overweight or obese.
 Excess body weight leads to fat accumulation in the tissues surrounding the upper airways, which in turn can trigger snoring.
 This phenomenon is quite common in people as well as cats and dogs.